Protection Orders

 If you need assistance with completing the application or you have questions about victim resources, please contact the Storey County Victims Advocate Unit.
 Court Clerks are available to answer procedural questions.
 It is against the law, however, for Court staff to give you legal advice.

 The judge will review the application.
 If the statutory requirements have been met, an Order will issue.
-The matter may also be set for a hearing to determine if the statutory requirements have been met.
+The matter may also be set for a hearing.

 There are several types of protection orders: